Ellen van Neerven: Writing career

 Throat (2020) is van Neerven's second collection of poems, and consists of five themed chapters: "The haunt-walk in"; "Whiteness is always approaching"; "I can't wait to meet my future genders"; "Speaking outside"; and " Take me to the back of my throat".
 Throat won three prizes at the New South Wales Premier's Literary Awards: Book of the Year; the Kenneth Slessor Prize for Poetry; and the Multicultural NSW Award.

 Van Neerven has also had some of their poetry translated into their grandmother's Yugambeh language by Shaun Davies.

 Van Neerven published a piece in Griffith Review about sport, entitled "No Limits", in September 2021.
 Described as "part creative memoir, part reportage, part theoretical essay and part history lesson", the piece examines the exclusionary nature of sport, which leads to a very low rate of participation by non-binary people.

+In June 2024, text from two of van Neerven's works, titled Shoutlines and yaburuhma dugun (infinite sky) were shown on the Federation Square Big Screen, presented as part of 'The Blak Infinite' program at the 2024 RISING: festival in Melbourne.

+Their first play, swim, produced by Griffin Theatre Company, premiered at the Carriageworks in Sydney in July 2024.